WELCOME TO INFRARED PHOTOGRAPHY

 I don’t recommend this.
 It is basically putting a piece of [internal IR filter] permanently over the sensor.
 The easier way is to just buy an already [modified infrared camera] from eBay.

 [Selens] offer pretty decent and affordable tripods, or go for the good old reliable [Manfrotto].

 Take your hands off the camera to reduce the shake, does not matter if it is wired or wireless.
 [Nikon] [Canon] [Sony]

-Also, if you do not already have a copy of Photoshop or Lightroom, click on the banner below to check out an offer.
+Also, you will need an editing software to “fix” the IR photos.
+If you do not already have a copy of Photoshop or Lightroom, click on the banner below to check out an offer.